Jet Set Willy: Ports

+A version of Jet Set Willy for the Commodore 64 was released by Software Projects and ported by Shahid Kamal Ahmad.

 The original releases of Jet Set Willy for the BBC Micro and the Commodore 64 also contained bugs which made it impossible to complete the game.
 In the Commodore 64 version, it was impossible to reach all of the items in the Wine Cellar.

 There are two versions of the original Jet Set Willy for the MSX.
 The Software Projects version that was sold in the UK is dated 1984 and was programmed by Cameron Else, co-winner of the Jet Set Willy competition.
 The other version was published by Hudson Soft in 1985 as a Bee Card in Japan.

-A port of Jet Set Willy for the Atari 8-bit family of computers was released by Tynesoft in 1986.
-It received generally poor reviews which criticised inferior graphics and animation; however, Rob Hubbard's theme music, unique to this version, was considered a highlight.
+A port of Jet Set Willy for the Atari 8-bit computers was released by Tynesoft in 1986.
+It received generally poor reviews which criticised inferior graphics and animation, but Rob Hubbard's theme music, unique to this version, was considered a highlight.
 Like the Spectrum version, it was impossible to complete but for different reasons.
 Some of the legitimate items that were needed caused the player to lose a life (e.g. the bottles in the Off Licence).

+A port of the game by Tim Titchmarsh to the Camputers Lynx was released by Phoenixx Software in 1985, and was one of extremely few mainstream games to be converted for that system.
+The Lynx version was supplied with the cassette inlay from the Spectrum edition.

 Ports from Software Projects for the Amiga and Atari ST were cancelled before release, but have since been made available on the internet.

 Legacy

 Expanded versions

 Jet Set Willy: The Final Frontier, an expanded version for the Amstrad CPC, was later converted back to the ZX Spectrum and released as Jet Set Willy II.
 Both the original game and Jet Set Willy II were released for the BBC Micro, Acorn Electron, MSX, Commodore 16 and Commodore 64.

 A differently expanded version of Jet Set Willy was released for the Dragon 32/64, with extra rooms.
 This version could also not be completed as it was impossible to traverse The Drive in a right-to-left direction, which was necessary to return to bed after collecting all the items.
-The game could, however, be completed using a built-in cheat, accessed by holding down the keys M, A and X simultaneously, allowing you to start Willy from any position on any screen, using the arrow keys and spacebar.
+The game could, however, be completed using a built-in cheat, accessed by holding down the keys M, A and X simultaneously, allowing the player to start Willy from any position on any screen, using the arrow keys and spacebar.

 The Dragon port was itself converted to run on the Acorn Archimedes computers.
 Better collision detection meant that "The Drive" could now be completed right-to-left, unlike on the Dragon.